List of Kishiryu Sentai Ryusoulger characters: Gachireus

 Gachireus (ガチレウス, Gachireusu) is an arrogant and ill-tempered rook/submarine/captain-themed Druidon general bent on the Ryusoul Tribe's destruction.
 He briefly takes command of the Druidon's invasion of Earth after sending Wiserue away for not doing the job fast enough and overpowers the Ryusoulgers once he learns enough of their techniques.
 However, he ends up being mortally wounded by KishiryuNeptune, an opponent he never fought or studied, and presumed dead.
 In reality, Gachireus survived and left the planet to treat his wounds before returning months later to exact revenge against the Ryusoul Tribe.
 During this time, he shares command with Wiserue until Pricious arrives and subjugates them both by taking control of their hearts.
 Following this, Gachireus makes several attempts on the Ryusoulgers' lives until Pricious decides to cut his losses and forcibly enlarges Gachireus so he can be killed by King KishiryuOh.

-In battle, Gachireus is equipped with the twin shoulder-mounted Gachiraid Cannons (ガチレイド砲, Gachireido Hō) and the Screw Claw (スクリュークロー, Sukuryū Kurō) gauntlets as well as the ability to increase his strength by countering any attack he takes once he is hit with it or sees it once.
+In battle, Gachireus is equipped with the twin shoulder-mounted Gachiraid Cannons (ガチレイド砲, Gachireido Hō) and a pair of Screw Claw (スクリュークロー, Sukuryū Kurō) gauntlets as well as the ability to increase his strength by countering any attack he takes once he is hit with it or sees it once.

 Gachireus is voiced by Tetsu Inada (稲田 徹, Inada Tetsu).